 A temporary 15m mast was erected at the BT Microwave site at Arncliffe Wood on 20-Aug-2021, with transmissions commencing later that same day.
 This measure restored reception to the areas around Darlington, Barnard Castle, Richmond, Leyburn, Catterick, Masham and Ripon.
 PSB services were initially on channels 40, 43 & 46, but from 13-Oct-2021 they were changed to channels 29, 31 & 37 when the temporary mast at Bilsdale Quarry came into service.

 A temporary site at Sutton Bank commenced transmissions on 8 September extending coverage to Northern parts of York, Harrogate, Pickering, Ripon, Masham and Leyburn.
 PSB services were on channels 27, 24 & 21.
 This was discontinued on 13 October when the temporary mast at Bilsdale Quarry came into service.

-TV services at Bilsdale's biggest dependent relays Whitby, Guisborough and Limber Hill have been restored on 13 August, either by changing the RBL from Bilsdale to Pontop Pike, or in the case of Whitby for PSB 1 & 3 by changing the feed to D-Sat 27.5W.
+TV services at Bilsdale's biggest dependent relays Whitby, Guisborough and Limber Hill were restored on 13-Aug-2021, either by changing the RBL from Bilsdale to Pontop Pike, or in the case of Whitby for PSB 1 & 3 by changing the feed to D-Sat 27.5W.
 The same is also likely to have happened at Guisborough.
-BBC Tees on 95.8 MHz from Whitby, which was also dependent on Bilsdale, has also been restored.
+BBC Tees on 95.8 MHz from Whitby, which was also dependent on Bilsdale, was also restored.
 Services from Peterlee were restored on 18 August, again by changing the incoming feed to Pontop Pike.
 Skinningrove was put back on the air on 20 August, initially only the PSB2 multiplex with the other PSB services following shortly after.

 The remaining Bilsdale relays were gradually restored by changing their RBL feeds to Pontop Pike or satellite.
 This was completed on 3rd September when the Rosedale Abbey relay returned to air.
 A temporary transmitter has also been added for Radio Tees on 104.0 MHz at Darlington (Patches Lane) also known as Beaumont Hill.
 This covers Darlington and surrounding areas.